-TechMining analysts, software specialists, researchers, and managers gathered virtually this November at the 10th Global TechMining Conference to share advances in data and analytic models, methods, and applications used to track the dynamics of science, technology, the economy, and society.
+TechMining analysts, software specialists, researchers, and managers gathered virtually November of 2020 for the 10th Global TechMining Conference to share advances in data and analytic models, methods, and applications used to track the dynamics of science, technology, the economy, and society.
 Keynotes where delivered by Dr. Diana Hicks (Georgia Institute of Technology), Dr. Fred Phillips (University of New Mexico), Dr. Yuya Kajikawa (Tokyo Institute of Technology), Dr. Wolfgang Glänzel (KU Leuven), Dr. Xiwen Liu (National Science Library, CAS), and Dr. Ozcan Saritas (Higher School of Economics, Russia).
 The benefit of the conference "going virtual" is open access recordings of all program sessions will be available through May 2021.

 VantagePoint is enabling the bibliometric analysis of developments in COVID-19 related scientific publications (PubMed and the Web of Science) through many lenses of who, what, where, and when.
 As one example, the recent paper "Insights Scientific publications and COVID-19 "research pivots" during the pandemic: An initial bibliometric analysis" examines the extent to which researchers across fields of science have pivoted their research outputs to focus on topics related to COVID-19, with surprising findings in such subjects as social sciences and arts and humanities.